 Jason Njoku’s family background and work experience

-Jason Njoku was born in Nigeria on 11th December 1980 but brought up in London.
-However, he grew in a large family and lived in Nigeria for some years before moving to the U.K. His mother raised him and his five siblings all by herself while she worked a full-time job.
+Jason Njoku was born in Nigeria on 11th December 1980.
+He grew up in a large family and lived in Nigeria for some years before moving to the U.K. His mother raised him and his five siblings all by herself while she worked a full-time job.

 Jason schooled in the U.K, where he bagged a degree in Chemistry at the University of Manchester in 2004.
 Subsequently, he started creating his businesses—with multiple failures at first.
-According to the young entrepreneur, iRokoTv was his 10th business attempt as an entrepreneur—his previous businesses failed.
+According to the young entrepreneur, iRokoTv was his 10th business attempt as an entrepreneur—all his previous businesses before that failed.

 The motivation to start iRokoTV

 Jason’s motivation to start iRokoTV came when his mother asked him to buy Nollywood movies in the U.K. After several attempts to purchase these movies, he couldn’t find a way to get one.

 According to him, there was no way to buy or stream Nigerian films.
 He noticed this setback in the Nollywood industry and decided to create a platform where Nollywood movies are easily accessible globally.